 The Stonewall Rebellion was a turning for the gay community, not only in New York and the United States, but internationally.
 In the aftermath, a new sense of activism took hold—one that was more radical.
 Gay rights groups like the Mattachine Society and the Daughters of Bilitis had existed since the 1950s but took a softer approach.
 Not only did they purposely use vague names to mask their real purpose, but they catered specifically to gay men or lesbians without ever mingling.

+After the events at Stonewall, there was a noticeable shift in approach.
 Stonewall brought about solidarity in the community and, for the first time, associations that mixed gays, lesbians, and trans people were formed.
 The Gay Liberation Front (GLF) and Gay Activists Alliance (GAA) were two groups created in the aftermath of the Stonewall Uprising that placed their queerness front and center in their names.

 The Stonewall Rebellion also gave birth to Pride Month.
 June 28, 1970 was named Christopher Street Liberation Day to mark the first anniversary of the Stonewall Rebellion.
 There was a large assembly by the Stonewall Inn, as well as simultaneous marches in Chicago and Los Angeles.
 These would be the first Gay Pride marches in the United States.